 A partitioned cluster leads to degraded virtual machine protection and cluster management functionality.
 Correct the partitioned cluster as soon as possible.

-Virtual machine protection. vCenter Server allows a virtual machine to be powered on, but it can be protected only if it is running in the same partition as the master host that is responsible for it.
-The master host must be communicating with vCenter Server.
-A master host is responsible for a virtual machine if it has exclusively locked a system-defined file on the datastore that contains the virtual machine's configuration file.
+- Virtual machine protection. vCenter Server allows a virtual machine to be powered on, but it can be protected only if it is running in the same partition as the primary host that is responsible for it.
+The primary host must be communicating with vCenter Server.
+A primary host is responsible for a virtual machine if it has exclusively locked a system-defined file on the datastore that contains the virtual machine's configuration file.

-Cluster management. vCenter Server can communicate with the master host, but only a subset of the slave hosts.
+- Cluster management. vCenter Server can communicate with the primary host, but only a subset of the secondary hosts.
 As a result, changes in configuration that affect vSphere HA might not take effect until after the partition is resolved.
 This failure could result in one of the partitions operating under the old configuration, while another uses the new settings.